 Homework and Exams

-All homework should be emailed to me.
+All homework should be emailed to me before class on the date due unless another specific time is listed.
 Always put MA 5310 in the Subject line of your message.
 I will send you a reply when I get your mail.
 If you do not get a reply, I did not get your email.
 You are responsible for having an email account that can communicate successively with me.
 I am flexible on which of my email accounts you use up to a degree.
-I will send you email from GMail, however.
+I will normally send you email from GMail, however.

 All homework should be done individually unless explicitly stated in an individual homework assignment.
 It is acceptable to ask simple questions of other people, but do not collude or works together closely.
 All dead sources are acceptable, however.

 This will combine mathematics and computation.
 All programming should be in C++ only.

 1. Consider the following polynomial:(a) If we compute the roots of f(x) by the quadratic formula, x1,2 = ( –b ± (b2 – 4ac)1/2 ) / 2a on a machine with 7 digit precision, what results do we obtain?